BUCOMPAdvancedDevelopment/advanced-development-assignment-Thomas-Wood/Readme.md

 `python -m unittest discover -s tests`

+# Troubleshooting import errors

+Imports in a file under test don't always work well in Python, you may need to add the absolute path of the app folder into your Python set up folder:
+Add a .pth file with the absolute path in it to here C:\Python39\Lib\site-packages This helps unittest to discover the packages.
+The imports will work correctly as normal without this when starting the flask app.

 # TODO

-Customer must be able to update their existing orders View more product information

 Add more unit tests (for main.py and tools.py)
 PEP8 check
 Update databaseDetails folder with current data

+- And correct malformed tags in DB

   Final brief check
   Video - Brief includes retrospective stuff